 SITplus: Developing and optimising production of a male-only, temperature-sensitive-lethal, strain of Qfly, B. tryoni (MT13059)

-This project is developing a ‘temperature-sensitive lethal, male-selecting’ strain of Queensland fruit fly (Qfly).
-To put simply, the research will allow for male-only, sterile fruit flies to be bred in large numbers.
+This investment has successfully demonstrated a method to develop a ‘temperature-sensitive lethal, male-selecting’ strain of Queensland fruit fly (Qfly).
+To put simply, this research will allow for male-only, sterile fruit flies to be bred in large numbers.
 It is one of the key projects in the broader strategic co-investment SITplus initiative that’s tackling the issue of Qfly.
 The male flies are to ultimately be released in growing regions of south-eastern Australian that are affected by Qfly.
 They will come to outnumber the wild male population in these areas and by mating with wild females – and limiting the opportunity for wild males to do so – they are intended to lead to the collapse of wild Qfly populations.

-This project is part of the Hort Frontiers Fruit Fly Fund and involves levy investment from the apple and pear, cherry, citrus, strawberry, summerfruit, table grape and vegetable industries
+This project was part of the Hort Frontiers Fruit Fly Fund and involved levy investment from the apple and pear, cherry, citrus, strawberry, summerfruit, table grape and vegetable industries